symfony/symfony-docs/routing.rst

             ],
         ]);

+To add a condition to imported routes without replacing their own conditions, see :ref:`the add_condition option <routing-import-add-condition>`.

 The value of the ``condition`` option is an expression using any valid :doc:`expression language syntax </reference/formats/expression_language>` and can use any of these variables created by Symfony: